yagudaev/winnipegjs/README.md

 winnipegjs
 ==========

-**This is a forked version of the Winnipeg.js website for exploring a mobile interface, if you would like to contribute contact jacob@jacobfriesen.com.**

 Winnipeg.js Community Website.
 Feel free to make pull requests we will be accepting changes that improve the site.

 Install
 =======

-1. Clone repo using `git clone git://github.com/Jacob-Friesen/winnipegjs.git` (For this fork only)
+1. Clone repo using `git clone git://github.com/yagudaev/winnipegjs.git`
 2. Go to the project directory `cd winnipegjs`
 3. Install dependencies using `npm install`